Java programmer expert

 }

-The algorithm consists of the following steps, which we will briefly explain:
+The algorithm consists of the following steps, which we will explain briefly:

-If the field is empty, there is nothing to sort.
+If the array is empty, there is nothing to sort.

 Let’s find out the range of values of min and max.

-The size of the count field is the difference between the maximum and minimum value plus one to cover the entire range of values.
+The size of the count array is the difference between the maximum and minimum value plus one to cover the entire range of values.

-For each element in the input field, the value at the corresponding index in the counting field is incremented by one.
+For each element in the input array, the value at the corresponding index in the counting array is incremented by one.

 Each element in the counting array is updated to the sum of all previous values, which determines the final positions of the elements in the output array.